 It was difficult to find guidelines for how much time you need to spend in the sun to achieve adequate levels of vitamin D. Plus, you can’t know your vitamin D levels without a test.
 There are a lot of calculators online that vary a lot, and I was unable to find reliable information as to whether they are accurate.

 The highest levels of UV light occur from 10:00 am to 2:00 pm.
-Spending one hour outside at 9:00 am will expose you to the same amount of UV light in 15 minutes at 1:00 pm.
+Spending one hour outside at 9:00 am will expose you to the same amount of UV light you would get in 15 minutes at 1:00 pm.
 In general, if you are in the sun long enough for your skin to get pink, that is too long.
 You do not need to be naked in the sun.
 Exposure to your arms, legs, face, or back is good.
 It may be unrealistic to spend time outside in the sun year-round in some places.
 This is when you need to look to diet or supplements to ensure you are getting adequate vitamin D.

 Vitamin D From Diet

-Unless you eat fish every day or consume a lot of milk, it is unlikely you are getting enough vitamin D from diet alone.
+Unless you eat fish every day or consume a lot of milk, it is unlikely you are getting enough D from diet alone.
 While many other foods contain some vitamin D, it is in much smaller quantities.
 One egg yolk contains 44 IU of vitamin D. To reach the RDA of 600 IU, you would have to eat over one dozen eggs every day.

 If you eat a plant-based diet, getting enough vitamin D from food alone is very challenging.
-One of the highest plant foods containing vitamin D is mushrooms treated with UV light or grown outdoors.
+One of the highest plant foods containing vitamin D is mushrooms treated with UV light or found in the wild.
 Most mushrooms at the grocery store, like the white button mushroom, are grown in dark rooms and contain minimal vitamin D. If you are looking for mushrooms high in vitamin D, you need to ensure they were exposed to sunlight or UV radiation from lamps.
 D levels begin decreasing after about a week in the fridge, and you reduce vitamin D content in the cooking process.
 For more information on mushrooms as a source of vitamin D, see this review.

 Vitamin D in Your Prenatal Vitamin